DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 110. NINTH CHALLENGE - video embed (Step 592)

 This entry documents the ninth challenge, in which the student was tasked with embedding a video that autoplays on mute and on a loop.
 The student successfully used the `<video>` HTML element with the correct attributes (`autoplay`, `muted`, `loop`) to create a background video effect and a second video with user controls.
 The student also applied CSS to ensure the videos were responsive and well-contained within the layout.

+#### 111. TENTH CHALLENGE - video with text overlay (Step 593)

+This entry documents the tenth challenge, in which the student was tasked with creating a text overlay on a video.
+The student successfully applied the same CSS positioning principles learned from the image overlay challenge, using `position: relative` on the container and `position: absolute` on the text, to create a professional-looking and interactive video element with an overlay.